 Whether arising from a commercial or residential lease, landlord-tenant disputes involve complex state property laws.
 Because the process is immediate, imposing exacting standards on attorneys and litigants, this practice area requires specialized expertise.

-The attorneys at Goode, Hemme & Peterson have considerable experience in helping landlords and tenants throughout San Diego and Southern California to resolve their disputes concerning commercial and residential leases.
+The attorneys at Goode, Hemme & Barger have considerable experience in helping landlords and tenants throughout San Diego and Southern California to resolve their disputes concerning commercial and residential leases.
 Whether you are a tenant or a landlord, our firm will fully explain your rights and work diligently to resolve your lease disputes and minimize the expenses incurred.
 We can also review, draft and negotiate leases for commercial and residential properties to make sure you understand your lease requirements.Our firm represents landlords and tenants in legal matters such as:

 Many of your questions can be answered in our Landlord Tenant Frequently Asked Questions section.
 Learn about the eviction process, security deposits, reviewing leases, and 3 day notices to pay rent or quit.